Troubleshooting: Accessing App Settings

 Kiosk Pro's settings cannot be edited through the iOS Settings menu.
 App settings can be controlled through in-app settings and/or through the Remote Settings Control feature.

 Kiosk Pro allows you to choose how the in-app settings are accessed using the Show Settings feature.
 By default, the settings are shown when the app is launched, but this may have been changed on the iPad you are using.

-Start by holding two fingers on each side of the screen to see if a passcode prompt appears - this takes approximately one second.
+If you are working with an earlier version of the app or are unable to access iOS/iPadOS settings, start by holding two fingers on each side of the screen to see if a passcode prompt appears - this takes approximately one second.
 If showing the settings 'On Touch Gesture and Passcode' is configured, the passcode prompt will show while you are still touching the screen:

 If whoever configured the device set a passcode, you'll now need to enter that to get into the app settings.
 By default, the passcode is blank, so if you are not sure if a passcode has been set, you can try just tapping "OK" without entering anything in the passcode field.

 If the passcode prompt doesn't show up after doing the touch gesture, the settings are set to never show, meaning you'll need to delete (long-press the app icon until all icons start wiggling and/or a context menu pops up, then tap the 'x' in the corner of the icon or 'Delete App' to delete) and re-install the app to get back into settings.
 Please note that deleting the app will delete the existing settings so you should attempt to find a configured device you can get into or be prepared to create a new set of settings if you must go this route.

 iTunes keeps a record of purchases made with the Apple ID linked on the device and you will not be charged for downloading the app again as long as you have the password for that Apple ID (or have access to the email associated with that ID so you can reset the password if necessary).